 MSc Sustainable Energy Technology Program Overview

-The master programme Sustainable Energy Technology (SET) offers a multidisciplinary technical programme with additional subjects from social sciences, that anticipates the sketched innovations.
-Research groups from departments like Mechanical Engineering, Electrical Engineering, Chemical Engineering, Applied Sciences and Technology Management have specializations that contribute to the multidisciplinary programme.
-The main focus is on technology, but about one quarter of the programme addresses societal and economical aspects of innovations in energy technology.
+The master program Sustainable Energy Technology (SET) offers a multidisciplinary technical program with additional subjects from social sciences, that anticipates the sketched innovations.
+Research groups from departments like Mechanical Engineering, Electrical Engineering, Chemical Engineering, Applied Sciences and Technology Management have specializations that contribute to the multidisciplinary program.
+The main focus is on technology, but about one-quarter of the program addresses societal and economical aspects of innovations in energy technology.

 Master of Science in SET at the 3TU

-The Master's degree programme Sustainable Energy Technology is organized by the 3TU federation, the collaboration of the three Dutch technical universities: Delft University of Technology (TUD), Eindhoven University of Technology (TUe) and the University Twente (UT).
-A largely identical programme can be followed at any of the three locations, with subtle differences related to local specializations.
-Through the cooperation students can profit from the specific strengths of all the three universities in various fields of sustainable energy technology.
+The Master's degree program Sustainable Energy Technology is organized by the 3TU federation, the collaboration of the three Dutch technical universities: Delft University of Technology (TUD), Eindhoven University of Technology (TUe) and the University Twente (UT).
+A largely identical program can be followed at any of the three locations, with subtle differences related to local specializations.
+Through the cooperation, students can profit from the specific strengths of all the three universities in various fields of sustainable energy technology.

 The course duration is two years.
 Each year consists of 60 EC (European Credits).
-To provide a sound technological basis, the programme starts with a number of basic courses such as physical transport phenomena.
+To provide a sound technological basis, the program starts with a number of basic courses such as physical transport phenomena.
 The acquired knowledge is applied in specialized courses in the field of ‘energy from biomass’, ‘solar energy’, ‘wind energy’, ‘hydrogen as a sustainable energy carrier’ and ‘intelligent electrical networks’.
-The latter courses provide the in-depth technological background and focus on principles and ongoing research and development, as well as on application of existing technology.
-Additional courses are provided in which the introduction of technical innovations in modern society is a central element, including societal aspects, economic mechanisms and consumer behaviour.
+The latter courses provide the in-depth technological background and focus on principles and ongoing research and development, as well as on the application of existing technology.
+Additional courses are provided in which the introduction of technical innovations in modern society is a central element, including societal aspects, economic mechanisms, and consumer behavior.